-Review article: a document resulting from completed research that analyses, systematizes and integrates the results of published and unpublished research in a field of science or technology, in order to report on progress and trends in development.
+Review article: a document resulting from an already-concluded research, which analyzes, systematizes and integrates the results of published and unpublished research about a field of science or technology, in order to account for the breakthroughs and development tendencies.
 It is characterized by a careful bibliographic review of the existing literature (minimum 50 references).
 Structure:

 - Theoretical framework